Motivation

 assembly language!
 Some of the instructions are strange because the

 microcontroller's architecture itself is unique.)
-My macro collection
+My macro collection below

 MyPICMacros.inc

-- My collection of useful PIC macros
+- My collection of useful PIC assembly macros

 The new "instructions" were inspired by 68000 and Z80